flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Conclusion

-Should I be concerned that I have eight different versions of `zipp`, or fifteen different versions of `numpy`?
+Should I be concerned that I have on my system eight different versions of `zipp`, or fifteen different versions of `numpy`?
 Maybe: I might return to these environments and execute code for which vulnerabilities have been discovered, potentially putting my system at risk of exploit or malware.

 It might be better to instead enforce environment or system-wide controls on what packages can be installed.
 This form of Python package allow listing, at a minimum, ensures that all developers work within the same environment; at a maximum, packages can be controlled across entire systems.
+The `fetter` command-line tool offers an efficient utility for this purpose.